 The acquisition of real property gives rise to municipal or provincial land transfer taxes in many provinces of Canada.
-The transfer taxes are payable at the time the transfer is registered in the land registry.
-Land transfer tax rates vary by province and in certain cases (such as in Ontario) are also applicable to the conveyance of unregistered (beneficial) ownership and to long-term leases in excess of 50 years.
+The transfer taxes are payable at such time the transfer is registered in the land registry.
+Land transfer tax rates vary by province and in certain cases (such as in Ontario) are also applicable on the conveyance of unregistered (beneficial) ownership and on long-term leases (more than 50 years).